nicholasc69/Couchbase-Streamsets-Destination/README.md

 # Couchbase-Streamset-Destination

-This *Couchbase-Streamsets-Destination* is a *Streamset* Destionatio connector.
+This *Couchbase-Streamsets-Destination* is a *Streamset* Destination connector.

 It allows streamset pipelines to ingest JSON documents from *Streamset* origins into a *Couchbase* bucket.